Under Brink, the Cougs were perpetually a play or two away from earning a post-season invitation.

 Wulff said Sunday we may know as soon as Tuesday evening who will be starting in Waco on Saturday.
 Call me an old sentimentalist, but for Rogers' sake, I hope he's still the man.
 Four years biding time, and earning the job over and throughout the spring session and fall camp, warrants at least one more shot at the brass ring.

-SPEAKING OF QUARTERBACKS, WSU’s stadium announcer, Glenn Johnson, had fans flipping through their programs with several seconds left in the first half on Saturday when he suggested that perhaps it was time to see Brock Mansion in the game.
+, WSU's stadium announcer, Glenn Johnson, had fans flipping through their programs with several seconds left in the first half on Saturday when he suggested that perhaps it was time to see Brock Mansion

 Johnson's unprecedented suggestion was understandable.
 That play call by Cal coach Jeff Tedford was beyond poor taste.
 In fact, fans listening to the game on the radio heard Jim Walden almost come out of his seat in ire.
 He called Tedford a classless lout and said he'd tell that to his face, too.